mrwadams/takedown-gpt/README.md

 [Click here to try the live app!](https://takedowngpt.streamlit.app)

 ## New Feature ✨
 The app now supports performing domain registrar lookups using either WHOIS or RDAP.
 You can select your preferred protocol from the "Advanced Options" menu.
+It also uses the latest OpenAI Python SDK with support for the current `gpt-3.5-turbo` and `gpt-4o` models.

 ## Installation